 I find the London Blue very dark and rather unnatural looking and the Sky Blue a little light, very similar in colour to an Aquamarine.
 I personally prefer the Swiss Blue.
 It is a medium bright blue and has enough oomph without being overwhelming.
 Swiss Blue reminds me of the sky on a relaxing, warm, Summer day.

-Blue Topaz mix well with other stones.
+The magic of Blue Topaz mixes well with other stones.
 The deep blues of Iolites or Sapphires compliment the medium blue of the Topaz.
 Purple Amethysts and Blue Topaz make an exquisite colour combination.
 Clear stones such as Quartz or Rainbow Moonstones enhance the brilliance of the blue.

 I occasionally put Blue Topaz together with small red stones – Garnets and Rubies but I find that Yellow Citrines don’t go so well, neither do brown coloured stones such as Smokey Quartz.